FAQs: Goof-Proof Food Safety

 When you hear the stats, you’ll probably guess the answer: In a study of 30 items in 22 households conducted by NSF International, countertops in nearly a third of the homes in question harbored coliform bacteria (an indicator of potential fecal contamination).
 Gross, right?
 A spritz won’t do it, says Mindy Costello, consumer information specialist for the testing and certifying company.
 “To get your countertop clean, you need to wash it down with warm, soapy water, then rinse, apply a bleach solution (two tablespoons of bleach per gallon of water) or sanitizer, let it sit for a few minutes, and then wipe it down.”

 2. I know you’re not supposed to leave food out, but when I have guests over for a buffet, the dishes may sit for several hours.
 Do I really have to throw out all those leftovers?

-After all, I don’t eat the rind!
-True, but you do cut through it, which can introduce anything yucky (like bacteria) onto the part you do eat.
+True, but you do cut through the rind, which can introduce anything yucky (like bacteria) onto the part you do eat.
 There have been several serious outbreaks of foodborne illness traced to contaminated cantaloupes, so to be safe, run the melon under cool tap water, then scrub with a clean produce brush.
 Don’t use soap.

 4. My sister-in-law has separate sponges for dishes and countertops and sink.
-She’s just being a crazy germophobe, right?
+She’s just an over-the-top germophobe, right?